 Well, this probably won’t end horribly!
 Let’s go.

 Menu screen.
 The gentle lapping of water and call of seagulls.
 There’s a blurry building of some sort in the background; I’m assuming that’s our upcoming locale of interest.
 Let’s find out.

 A bell tolls, and the game begins.
 I’m introduced to some game mechanics, including a TIPS MODE, which looks like it’ll keep updated biographies of the cast.
 Looking at the preview of the GUI, it looks like I might need the help.
 I’m notoriously bad at keeping large casts straight.

 A portrait of a young lady in garb that looks 1800’s and a disclaimer that this is a fictional story.
 Then I’m introduced to a portly old man with a mustache.
 Music is sad, tragic.
 I’m getting a bad feeling already…

 Apparently it’s my doc.
 I’m here because I’m struggling with alcohol.
 Again.
 There’s two men in the room with us, but I can’t see them.
 Another physician in the room is examining his own patient, and a servant surveys the whole scene.
 What kind of doctor has a servant in the examining room?

 My mistake.
 Looks like I’m not the alcoholic, after all.
-A stately-dressed man with white hair–looks like as old as the doc–is the drinker in question.
+A stately-dressed man with white hair–looks like he’s as old as the doc–is the drinker in question.
 Apparently the two have known each other a while.
 This patient is Kinzo.
 The drink is getting to Kinzo, and not even the medicine will be able to help soon.